rgolubtsov/customers-api-proto-lite-clojure-httpkit/README.md

 ### Logging

-The microservice has the ability to log messages to a logfile and to the Unix syslog facility...
+The microservice has the ability to log messages to a logfile and to the Unix syslog facility.
+To enable debug logging, the `:logger.debug.enabled` setting in the microservice main config file `resources/settings.conf` should be set to `true` *before building the microservice*.
 When running under Arch Linux (not in a Docker container), logs can be seen and analyzed in an ordinary fashion, by `tail`ing the `log/customers-api-lite.log` logfile:

 ```
 $ tail -f log/customers-api-lite.log